By Cathie Ericson

 In the experiment, incoming UT freshmen read essays from current students about their experiences acclimating to college life.
 One group read messages from students who worried about not fitting in and not feeling smart enough when they first arrived, but these students eventually adjusted and became smarter as they attended classes.
 Another group read messages that were more mundane, focusing on how the new students adapted to the weather and culture of Austin.

 After reading several essays from one of the two groups, students were asked to contribute their thoughts on how they felt about embarking on their college path.
-They were told that their work would help future students—but the goal was really to help them internalize the messages they read and how they might apply to their own lives.
+They were told that their work would help future students.
+But the goal was really to help them internalize the messages they read and how they might apply to their own lives.

 Some interesting results came to light when the researchers analyzed the incoming students’ first semester progress.
 At UT, students are required to complete 12 credits per semester.
-Fully 86 percent of first-generation students who read the essays about not fitting in completed 12 credits, whereas only 82 percent of first-generation students who read the generic essays completed the credits.
+Fully 86 percent of first-generation students who read the essays about not fitting in completed 12 credits.
+However, only 82 percent of first-generation students who read the generic essays completed the credits.
 While a four percent spread may not seem like a big deal, it actually closes the gap by half between first-generation and non-first-generation students.
 Ninety percent of non-first-generation students completed the required credits, the same percentage as in previous years.
 That one intervention put first-generation students almost on par with their non-first-generation peers.

 An Idea for Building Teen Confidence